-The most recent safeguarding concerns are kept electronically using the MyConcern secure system.
+The most recent safeguarding concerns are kept electronically using the My Concern or CPOMS secure systems.
 Other safeguarding records are kept in a locked cabinet in a locked room.
 Records are kept strictly confidential.
 Records are shared with outside agencies as appropriate.